Usage data dashboard and overage calculations

 .

-The platform makes a daily snapshot of the number of sites or catalogs in every Seller/Vendor Onboarding Module in each organization and measures monthly overage.
+The platform makes a daily snapshot of the number of sites or catalogs in every Seller/Vendor Onboarding Module in each organization and calculates monthly overage.

 The formula for overage calculation is:

-Overage = [the highest number of catalogs within a month] - [your service entitlement]
+Overage = [the highest number of sites within a month] - [your service entitlement]

-For example, if the site or catalog entitlement is 10, the overage calculation looks as follows:
+For example, if the sites entitlement is 10, the overage calculation looks as follows:

 The overage for January 2021 is 30-10=20